LMPC Certificate Registration for Importers & Manufacturers

 No fees.
 No obligations.

-In India, it is the duty of the sellers to provide correct information to the buyers about the products that they purchase.
-This is particularly true for products sold in sealed packets.
-The government has established strict packaging and labelling standards under the Legal Metrology Act 2009.
+In India, sellers must provide correct information about the products they sell, especially for items in sealed packets.
+The government has set clear packaging and labelling standards under the Legal Metrology Act 2009.

 Legal Metrology Packaged Commodities registration is known as LMPC.
 To safeguard consumers from unfair pricing, deceptive labelling, and false declarations, it regulates all pre-packaged goods distributed or sold in India.